jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 |WN|
 -------------------------------------------------------------------------------

-In the next lesson, we'll look at how to calculate the shortest distance along the road from one point to another.
+In the next lesson, we will look at Plugins, and how they can help you with your mapping tasks.